Trailer Interchange Insurance for Owner Operators

 -

-Usually no, or only up to a small sub-limit (often $1,000 to $5,000).
+No, physical damage only extends to listed trailers.
 The main physical damage policy is built for the trailers on your schedule.
 If you're routinely pulling someone else's trailer, don't assume your physical damage will respond — buy interchange or non-owned trailer separately.

 -